-All our activities are governed by national government legislation and rules outlined by the Football Association, The FA Premier League and are monitored by Wes Hughes, Safeguarding Services Manager, who is currently tasked to ensure our compliance to all these requirements.
+All our activities are governed by national government legislation and rules outlined by the Football Association, The FA Premier League and are monitored by Danetta Powell, Club Safeguarding Manager, who is currently tasked to ensure our compliance to all these requirements.

-The Safeguarding Services Manager is available to discuss any part of the safeguarding procedures should anyone wish to do so.
+The Club Safeguarding Manager is available to discuss any part of the safeguarding procedures should anyone wish to do so.

 Please give us your full support to help prevent risk to all young people and vulnerable adults involved in any activity with Birmingham City FC.

 1. Please report any cause you may have to any member of staff.